pranavtalwar/PPPs/README.md

 # PPPs
-Programming Practice Problems for the Course COMP2123
+Programming Practice Problems for the Course COMP2123-Programming Technologies And Tools